ananyamohanty027/ShopSphere/README.md

 ### Prerequisites

 1. Fork the repository to your GitHub account.
-2. Clone the forked repository to your local machine
+2. Clone the forked repository to your local machine:

 ```bash
 git clone https://github.com/your-username/MERN-eCommerce.git